IllusionMods/KeelPlugins/README.md

 ## Installation
 1. Install BepInEx 5.
-2. Download the latest release from the releases tab.
+2. Download the latest artifact from the [Appveyor page](https://ci.appveyor.com/project/Keelhauled/keelplugins/build/artifacts)
-3. Put dll files to the `bepinex/plugins` folder.
+3. Put the dll files you want in the `bepinex/plugins` folder.

 ## Plugin descriptions